ErSuraj097/ErSuraj097/README.md

 📚 Bachelor of Technology (B.Tech.) in  Computer Science and Engineering

-    (Feroze Gandhi Institute of Engineering and Technology)
+Feroze Gandhi Institute of Engineering and Technology)

+📚 Diploma in  Computer Science and Engineering - (Government Polytechnic Mau)

 🐍 Python Developer || Data Scinece